Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-3-AnyOrg/Readme.md

    > Other ways of running the scripts are described in [App Creation Scripts](./AppCreationScripts/AppCreationScripts.md)
    > The scripts also provide a guide to automated application registration, configuration and removal which can help in your CI/CD scenarios.

    > ***Inside TodoListService/appsettings.json, find the app key 'AllowedTenants' and add your tenant (for which you've registered the application).
-You can add as many tenants as you wish into this array and all of them will have access to the Web API***.
+Add the Tenant/Directory Id that you've noted earlier during registering the app.
+You can also add more tenants into this array if you want apps from those tenant being able to access this Web API***.

 </details>